ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

  - <b>seqno</b>: 32-bit long sequence number.
  - <b>public-key</b>: 256-bit long public key.

-#### External message layout
+#### External message body layout
 1. Data:
     - <b>signature</b>: 512-bit long ed25519 signature.
     - <b>msg-seqno</b>: 32-bit long sequence number.
-    - <b>valid-until</b>: 32-bit long Unix-time integer.
     - <b>(0-4)mode</b>: up to four 8-bit long integer's defining sending mode for each message.
 2. Up to 4 references to cells containing messages.

-As you can see main functionality of the wallet is to provide safe way for communicating with TON blockchain from the outside world. `secno` mechanism is protecting from reply attacks, `Ed25519 signature` provides authorized access to wallet functionality and `valid-until` provide time-point limit after those message shoudn't be accepted.
+As you can see main functionality of the wallet is to provide safe way for communicating with TON blockchain from the outside world. `secno` mechanism is protecting from reply attacks, `Ed25519 signature` provides authorized access to wallet functionality.
 We will not dwell in detail on each of these mechanisms, because they are described in detail in the [external message](/v3/documentation/smart-contracts/message-management/external-messages) documentation page and they are quite common among smart-contracts recieving external messages.
 Payload data is up to 4 references to cells and corresponding number of modes that will be directly transfered to [send_raw_message(cell msg, int mode)](/v3/documentation/smart-contracts/func/docs/stdlib#send_raw_message) method.

 :::caution
 Note that wallet doesn't provide any validation of internal messages you sending through it, so this is programmers(i.e. external client) responsibility to serialize data corresponding to [internal message layout](http://localhost:3000/v3/documentation/smart-contracts/message-management/sending-messages#message-layout).